-Pursuant to the Jury Selection and Service Act of 1968 (Public Law 90-274), hereinafter "Act," the United States District Court for the District of Utah hereby adopts this Amended Plan For The Random Selection Of Grand And Petit Jurors, hereinafter "Plan," subject to such rules and regulations as may be adopted from time to time by the Judicial Conference of the United States.
+Pursuant to the Jury Selection and Service Act of 1968 (Public Law 90-274), codified at 28 U.S.C. § 1861 et seq., hereinafter "Act," the United States District Court for the District of Utah hereby adopts this Amended Plan For The Random Selection Of Grand And Petit Jurors, hereinafter "Plan" subject to such rules and regulations as may be adopted from time to time by the Judicial Conference of the United States.

 A. Applicability of Plan.
-The District of Utah, hereinafter "District," for the purposes of grand and petit jury selection, shall be considered as one District with no divisional distinctions, pursuant to Section 1869(e) of the Act, consisting of the following counties:
+The District of Utah, hereinafter "District" or the "Court," for the purposes of grand and petit jury selection, is one District consisting of the following counties: